-Carmel’s first tasting room was a showcase for Galante Vineyards & Winery and opened in 2004, its popularity spurred others to open tasting rooms in Carmel and throughout Monterey County.
-With now 15 tasting rooms in downtown Carmel, the self-guided walking tasting room tour provides an excellent way to sample the regions wines and is a fun way to spend a few hours – or the day.
+Now with 20 tasting rooms in downtown Carmel, the self-guided walking tasting room tour provides an excellent way to sample the regions wines, and it is a fun way to spend a few hours – or the day.

-I was only able to spend a few hours in Carmel tasting wine but was able to get to three of the 12 tasting rooms.
+There aren’t any street numbers in Carmel-by-the-Sea so following the little blue dot on your phone won’t help much in locating the tasting rooms you want to visit.
+So, you need to go old school and grab a map.
+I’ve also created the following Google Map you can save to your phone.
+On my last visit, I was only able to spend a few hours wine tasting in Carmel and was able to get to three of the 20 tasting rooms.
 I could have done more but it was fun to simply BE and enjoy the wines with new friends along the way.

-This was the first stop on the Carmel Wine Walk for us and a rather popular one for everyone else in town.
+This was the first Carmel-by-the-Sea tasting room we stopped into and a rather popular one for everyone else in town.
 When we stopped in I was a little dumbfounded by the lingering crowd; after several minutes we were still struggling to make our way to the bar area to do a tasting.
 While annoying, it does speak to the type of wines Scheid produces.
 When we were finally able to taste Scheid wines I was pleasantly surprised to find three flight options (only one with the Passport unless you provided additional passes or paid extra).
 Each flight had four wines that included two whites and two reds.
 I stuck with the Estate Flight: 2011 Odd Lot White; 2012 Syrah Rose; 2009 Merlot; 2009 Cabernet Sauvignon.
 The Merlot was extremely smooth and the Rose was wonderful – not too sweet but not too dry.
 With only 136 cases of Rose, I might just be ordering one for the summer.

 Hours: Daily: 12pm-6pm

-These two wineries share a tasting room, making it a nice spot to sit down and do TWO tastings at once, which is exactly what we did.
+These two wineries share a tasting room, making it a nice spot to sit down during your adventures of wine tasting in Carmel, and do TWO tastings at once, which is exactly what we did.
 Initially I had only planned to taste Shale Canyon since there were a few more reds on its tasting flight – Cabernet Franc, Cabernet Sauvignon, Merlot, Chardonnay, Syrah.
 However, after sipping a friend’s glass of Blair, I had to do both and I’m glad I did.

 Hours: Winter: 12pm-6pm; Spring/Fall: 11am-7pm